mariblan/vanilla-nodejs/README.md

 In main:

-- Run npm init -y to initialize the project with a package.json file.
+- Created function that logs "hello" into the console.
-- Create a index.js file.
+- Run the function and then in the console write the command node index.js